RaoNagaraj/es6/README.md

 | 6        | unreleased    |      Early stages of development                                                         |

 ## ES6 Introduction
-* `ES6` is the newest addition to the language and adds significant new syntax for writing complex JavaScript applications.
+`ES6` is the newest addition to the language and adds **significant** new syntax for writing complex JavaScript applications.
  * There is 5 years between `ES5` and `ES6`.
- * 'ES6' is the first ECMAScript Harmony specification and is also known as `ES Harmony`, `ES2015`, `ES.next` but commonly referred to as `ES6`.
+ * 'ES6' is the first **ECMAScript Harmony** specification and is also known as `ES Harmony`, `ES2015`, `ES.next` but commonly referred to as `ES6`.
 * The specification was finalized in `June 2015`as it reached `feature complete` status
   * Subsequent versions will be released on a 12 month cadence, and will be dubbed `ES7`, `ES2016` respectively.

 ## Tools
-Of course you'd want to experiment and play around with code - to get up and running in ES6 you have tools and options depending on your goals, but for the best results I highly recommend using a `JavaScript transpiler`.
-In my humble opinion when transpiling 'ES6' to 'ES5' the greatest advantage is being able to see the resulting 'ES`
+You should want to experiment and play around with code as you learn and it's easy to get up and running.
+There are several techniques and the premise they all these tools are built upon is called `transpiling`, or **JavaScript to JavaScript** transpiling which compiles the latest version into older versions.

-* J
+* Transpilation is the future for future ECMAScript transpilation, such as `ES2015` and `ES2016`
+* The most popular JavaScript transpilers are `Babel` and `Traceur`
+* Transpilation is possible to incorporate into your build process using `Grunt`, `Gulp` etc.

+The easiest way to get up and running in the web browser:

+* In the web browser you can use the online `Babel REPL` — this compiles `ES6` to `ES5` and you don't have to install anything.
+* Another web based tool is `Scratch JS` and comes in the form of a chrome extension.
+This interactive playground let's you transpile your code in the all familiar `dev tools` environment.

+If you prefer the command line:

+* Use Node,js v4.x.x or `>`, they support is in-built for Babel
+* Run `npm install -g babel' and `babel node`

 ## Block Scoping